About Noxen

 - Your SSH keys are yours.
 Keys are read from your existing

 ~/.ssh/config, copied into the macOS Keychain scoped to Noxen's app group, and never synced anywhere. - The app is signed and notarised.
 Every build that reaches you was hashed by Apple and signed with the project's Developer ID.
-Tampering is detectable at launch.
+Tampering is detectable at every app launch.

 - The CVE feed is signed.
 The app verifies every snapshot's Ed25519 signature against a bundled public key before importing.